KanteLabs/Music-Visualizer/README.md

 # Music Visualizer
 User's can either upload a song or choose one that has been uploaded by other users and then see the visualizations for it on their screen.
+Once a song is uploaded visualizations are created by analyzing the frequency data and waveform with the Web Audio Api.
+The data is then render with THREE.js.
+GUI controls are also included to control the camera rotation and positioning.
+Different songs create different colors and affect how high each bar goes in the visualization.
+(View Live Demo Here)[https://kantelabs.github.io/Music-Visualizer/]

 ### Bars - Main Visualizer
 ![Bars](/assets/visual1_zoom.png)